A Perspective on Explainable Artificial Intelligence Methods: SHAP and LIME

-Secondly, another potential pitfall is in interpretation of the score or SHAP values.
-This is because the assigned score does not represent the same unit as that of the feature.
-The end users should focus on the order of the features which represents their significance.
+Secondly, another potential pitfall is related to the misinterpretation of the scores or SHAP values.
+The assigned scores do not represent the weight of the features with respect to the outcome, as their importance is encoded in the ranking.
+The end-users should focus on the order of the features which represents their significance.
 Third, SHAP is not protected against biased classifier and might generate unrealistic explanations that do not capture the underlying biases~\cite{slack2020fooling}.
-Finally, SHAP assumes the features are independent.
-It means that SHAP assumes there is no correlation between the features used in the model.
-Such assumption will affect the assigned score (weight) to each feature in the model.
-Some features might be assigned a low score despite being significantly associated with the outcome.
-This is because they do not improve the model performance due to their collinearity with other features that already improve the model performance.
-Although there are some works which tried to deal with the issue of collinearity~\cite{aas2021explaining, mase2019explaining}, yet the proposed method is either limited to a local explanation~\cite{aas2021explaining} or the explanation is user-dependent~\cite{mase2019explaining}.
-Another approach was proposed to assess the stability of the list of informative features generated by SHAP, particulalry when the features are collinear~\cite{salih2022investigating}.
+Finally, SHAP assumes the features are independent, thus that there is no correlation between the variables included in the ML models.
+In the considered case study, most of the features are collinear including high cholesterol and body mass index.
+Such assumption will affect the assigned score (weight) to each feature.
+Indeed, some features might be assigned a low score despite being significantly associated with the outcome.
+This is because they do not improve the model performance due to their collinearity with other features whose impact has already been accounted for.
+Although there are some works which tried to deal with the issue of collinearity~\cite{aas2021explaining, mase2019explaining}, yet the proposed methods are either limited to a local explanation~\cite{aas2021explaining} or the explanation is user-dependent~\cite{mase2019explaining}.
+Another approach was proposed to assess the stability of the list of informative features generated by XAI methods, particularly when the features are collinear~\cite{salih2022investigating}.